Going Axe Throwing in Bangkok

 We're always looking for new things to do in Bangkok, and excuses to drink, so when everybody started to talk about Axe Throwing in Bangkok we knew we had to give it a try.

-And after trying it a bunch of times, both with a few friends and with a large group, I'm glad to see that's one of this few things that everybody enjoy.
+And after trying it a bunch of times, both with a few friends and with a large group I think we finally found something to do in Bangkok that suit everyone.

-Maybe the beers did help too, but anyway, that doesn't change the fact that if you've never tried Axe Throwing before, you should give it a try.
+Ok, maybe the beers did help too.
+But anyway, that doesn't change the fact that if you've never tried Axe Throwing before, you should give it a try.

-It's fun, you can drink while doing it and the Golden Axe Throw Club in Bangkok is a great place to start.
+It's fun, you can drink while doing it and the Golden Axe Throw Club in Bangkok is a great place to get started.

 What the hell is Axe Throwing ?